 Undergraduate students can find the name of their adviser or answers to general questions regarding advising on the Advising website or by contacting their department.

 Academic departments may require appointment scheduling through MU Connect.
-Visit the MU Connect website or access MU Connect through Blackboard to schedule an academic advising appointment.
+Visit the MU Connect website to schedule an academic advising appointment.

 - Non-degree-seeking students—Students registering as nondegree-seeking are not assigned an adviser.
 Please contact Mizzou Online if you have questions or need assistance.